law

 Description

-The course "Global Power and Technology" offers a depp dive into how some most innovative technologies influence the world around us and how they, in turn, are influenced by global power dynamics.
+The course "Global Power and Technology" offers a deep dive into how some most innovative technologies influence the world around us and how they, in turn, are influenced by global power dynamics.

 Class of 2024